-John Kerry, the US secretary of state, is holding talks with Israeli and Palestinian leaders to try to keep the peace process from collapsing, urging them to reach a ong-elusive deal.
+John Kerry, the US secretary of state, is meeting Israeli and Palestinian leaders to try to keep the peace process from collapsing, urging them to reach a long-elusive deal.

-After months of shuttle diplomacy, Kerry persuaded Israel and the Palestinians to reopen peace talks in late July after a nearly five-year break.
+After months of shuttle diplomacy, Kerry succeeded in persuading Israel and the Palestinians to reopen peace talks in late July after a nearly five-year break.

-The sides have committed to hold nine months of talks in hopes of reaching a peace deal that would end decades of conflict.
+The sides have committed to hold nine months of talks in hopes of reaching a peace deal.

-But a senior Palestinian official, who asked to remain anonymous, told AFP news agency that the Palestinians would refuse to continue the talks as long as Jewish settlement on the West Bank proliferates.
+An anonymous senior Palestinian official told AFP news agency that the Palestinians would refuse to continue the talks as long as Jewish settlement on the West Bank proliferates.

 “The Israeli side is determined to continue its settlement and we cannot continue negotiations under these unprecedented settlement attacks,” he said after a meeting of Israeli and Palestinian negotiators.

-Al Jazeera’s Mika Hanna reporting from Jerusalem, said there is a great degree of scepticism on both sides.
+Al Jazeera’s Mika Hanna, reporting from Jerusalem, confirmed scepticism on both sides.